SFTtech/openage/doc/building.md

 ### Prerequisite steps for Mac OS X users (OS X 10.10 Yosemite)

  - Install [Homebrew](http://brew.sh).
 Other package managers and building from source might also work, but aren't supported as of now.
-If you figure out fixes for those other options, you're welcome to open pullrequests, as long as the homebrew build doesn't break.
+If you figure out fixes for those other options, you're welcome to open pullrequests, as long as the Homebrew build doesn't break.
  - `brew update`
  - `brew install caskroom/cask/brew-cask`
  - `brew tap caskroom/fonts`